Chapter 9:

 She took it silently.
 Her lip trembled.
 Mine did too, after looking at this little girl trying her best to appear stronger.
 I noticed she was wearing a shirt from one of older Enka singer.

-Without thinking, I began humming a simple tune from that era.
+Without thinking, I began humming a simple tune from the Enka singer.
 Something gentle for this little child.
-Something from an old idol concert, a song I used to sing for children who were sick or anxious.
+She seemed to like it.
+I continued with a tunefrom my old idol concerts.
+A song I used to sing for children who were sick or anxious.

 Her shoulders relaxed.
 Slowly, she leaned her head against my arm.
 I kept humming.
 More children came.
 Within minutes, I had a small circle of little ones sitting in front of me, watching me like quiet sparrows.